 Insurers do manage to recover some claim payments, generally as creditors of insolvent builders or from third parties.
-Since the scheme commenced, some \$25 million has been recovered or about three per cent of estimated total claims cost to date.

-Overall for the scheme, there were 84 more accepted liability claims (a one per cent increase) and the reported costs increased by \$17 million (or two per cent), since last quarter.
+Since the scheme commenced, some \$26 million has been recovered or just over three per cent of estimated total claims cost to date.
+Overall for the scheme, there were 56 more accepted liability claims (a one per cent increase) during the quarter.
+However, the estimated total cost declined by \$8 million (down one percent) due to icare hbcf's correction of over statement of prior quarter's net outstanding case estimates.

-Part 2 Owner-builder information
+Part 2: Owner-builder information

 This section sets out the data for owner-builders (OB) in a similar format to that shown earlier for licensed builders.
-Not all tables in Part I have a corresponding table in this section as some data is not relevant or available in respect of owner-builder insurance.
+Not all tables in Part 1 have a corresponding table in this section as some data is not relevant or available in respect of owner-builder insurance.